University of South Florida

 intimate setting conducive to building relationships and promoting collaboration.

 All Judy Genshaft Honors College students must complete a Research Track, consisting

 Thesis provides students a 1-to-1 mentoring experience, similar to a graduate program,

-and share the ongoing academic journey together.
+solving problems, and share the ongoing academic journey together.